Efficient CDF Approximations for Normalizing Flows: Efficient Estimation of Cumulative Densities

 \paragraph{Theorem 1 (Divergence Theorem).} Let ${\bf T} \subset \mathbb{R}^d$ be compact with piecewise smooth boundary $\partial \bf T$.
 Given a vector field $\bf B$, the volume integral of the divergence $\nabla \cdot \bf B$ over $\bf T$ and the surface integral of $\bf B$ over $\partial \bf T$ are related by

 where ${\bf n}$ is the outward-facing unit normal.

 \emph{Proof.} \cite{wade17}\ \raisebox{-1mm}{\qedsymbol}

-Setting ${\bf A} := \partial {\bf W}$, an application of the divergence theorem using the vector field ${\bf F}({\bf x})=d^{-1}{\bf x}$ yields $\mathrm{div}({\bf F})=1$ and thus
+Setting ${\bf A} := \partial {\bf W}$, an application of the divergence theorem using the vector field ${\bf F}({\bf x})=\frac{\bf x}{d}$ yields $\nabla \cdot {\bf F}=1$ and thus

-i.e., we can compute the volume of $\bf W$ in terms of a flux through the boundary of ${\bf W}$.\footnote{We note that $\bf F$ is not unique and other choices are possible.} Now, without loss of generality, assume that $\bf V$ is given by a simplicial polytope.
-The boundary of such a polytope is defined by a set of $(d\!-\!1)$-simplices; for example, the boundary of a simplicial polytope in 2D is a set of $1$-simplices (i.e., line segments).
+\ie, we can compute the volume of $\bf W$ in terms of a flux through the boundary of ${\bf W}$.\footnote{We note that $\bf F$ is not unique and other choices are possible.} Now, consider that the closed region $\bf V$ is given by a simplicial polytope and note that a simplicial polytope can be constructed with arbitrary accuracy for any closed region of a $d-$dimensional space whose boundary is defined by a $c<d -$dimensional manifold.
+The boundary of such a polytope is defined by a set of $(d\!-\!1)$-simplices; for example, the boundary of a simplicial polytope in 2D is a set of $1$-simplices (\ie, line segments).
 We can approximate the boundary $\bf A$ by flowing the vertices of the $(d\!-\!1)$-simplices defining the boundary of $\bf V$ through $g$.
 Denoting the resulting set of simplices by $\{{\bf A}_i\}_i$, we have

 where ${\bf A}_i$ is the $i$-th simplex, ${\bf A}_i^{\!(c)}$ its centroid, and ${\bf A}_i^{\!(n)}$ its outward-facing normal.
 The approximation error is rooted in the assumption that the true boundary patch in ${\bf A}$ corresponding to a transformed simplex ${\bf A}_i$ is linear.
 The larger the set of simplices approximating the boundary $\bf A$ the better the estimate; see Fig.~\ref{fig:baseSpaceEstimation} for a summary of this section.